leodeslf/leaf/prebuild/engg/ds.md

 #### Binary Tree

-A binary tree is a tree DS in which each node have *at most two children*.
+A binary tree is a tree DS in which each node has *at most two children*.

 Each node contains: